SCUT-BIP-Lab/SCUT-RIFV/README.md

 We have made part of the dataset available for download in the repo in order to get a detailed view of this data.
 Those interested in obtaining the whole SCUT-RIFV Dataset should download [release agreement](https://github.com/SCUT-BIP-Lab/SCUT-RIFV/blob/main/SCUT-RIFV%20Database%20Release%20Agreement.docx), and send by e-mail one signed and scanned copy to <scutbip@outlook.com>.

-While reporting results using the SCUT LFMB-3DPVFV Dataset, please cite the following article:
+While reporting results using the SCUT-RIFV Dataset, please cite the following article:
 Study on Reflection-Based Imaging Finger Vein Recognition